phetsims/function-builder/doc/implementation-notes.md

 This document contains miscellaneous notes related to the implementation of Function Builder.
 It supplements the internal documentation that appears in the code, and (hopefully) provides insight into "big picture" implementation issues.
-The audience for this document is software developers who are familiar with JavaScript and the PhET simulation development (as described in [PhET Development Overview] (http://bit.ly/phet-development-overview)).
+The audience for this document is software developers who are familiar with JavaScript and PhET simulation development (as described in [PhET Development Overview] (http://bit.ly/phet-development-overview)).

 First, read [model.md](https://github.com/phetsims/function-builder/blob/master/doc/model.md), which provides